 Treatment options include rest, activity modification, physical therapy and medications.
 If these fail to produce desired results then injections with Platelet Rich Plasma (PRP), autologous blood (ABI) or steroids are considered.
 Percutaneous tenotomy is another option.
 Injections are performed under ultrasound guidance in the peritendinous region.
 Direct injection into the tendons is avoided.
 These are performed under local anaesthesia as an outpatient procedure or a day case.

 Trochanteric Bursitis presents as pain on the outer side of the hip joint.
 It now been renamed as Greater Trochanteric Pain Syndrome (GTPS) as a range of conditions including muscle tears, tendon issues and trigger points can produce similar symptoms.
-In this region is present the greater trochanter (bony edge on the top of the thigh bone) where the buttock muscles attach and many bursae to prevent friction.
+This region houses greater trochanter (bony edge of the top of the thigh bone) and numerous burase (to prevent friction).
+A number of buttock muscles attach of the greater trochanter.

 GTPS is more common in middle aged or elderly women and in athletes involved in prolonged running.
 Trauma, repetitive stress, leg length discrepancies and weak hip muscles can predispose to developing this condition.
 It presents as pain on the outer side of hip which can radiate towards the knee.
 Lying on the affected side may be uncomfortable.